wghglory/ngx-lift/projects/clr-extension/README.md

-# clr-extension Overview
+# clr-lift Overview

-The **clr-extension** library is designed to augment the capabilities of the Clarity library by providing a set of reusable components built on top of clarity components.
+The **clr-lift** library is designed to augment the capabilities of the Clarity library by providing a set of reusable components built on top of clarity components.

 ## Features

 1. **dgState Operator**

-   The **clr-extension** library introduces the `dgState` operator, which enhances the functionality of the Clarity library.
+   The **clr-lift** library introduces the `dgState` operator, which enhances the functionality of the Clarity library.
    This operator streamlines the management of datagrid state, making it more intuitive and efficient for developers to work with Clarity datagrids.

 2. **Datagrid Utilities**